krishnazoro/htmlcss/README.md

 1. It is a attribute.

+2. We can give a name for class

-2. We can give specific style for by using the class.
+3. By using the name we can give specific style for by using the class.

 ## Span

 1. It is a inline element.

 2. We can give a style by useing this.

+## Semantic

+1. Semantic means meaningful element.

+2. Like an example

+- Body tag

+- Head tag

+- Article tag

+- Form tag

+- Table tag

+etc..

+3. We using article tag in the sematic

+4. Article element is a semantic element.

+5. An independent, self contained content

+- Forum post

+- Review

+- Comments

+- Porduct cards